-- After reviewing the NRS Use and Guidelines and you are confident that your project will be deemed feasible and appropriate for a UCNRS site.
+- After reviewing the NRS Use and Guidelines; you should be confident that your project will be deemed feasible and appropriate for a UCNRS site

-- If a previously approved project is expanded, altered, significantly revised or extended beyond the period stated in the approved proposal.
+- If a previously approved project is expanded, altered, significantly revised or extended beyond the period stated in the approved proposa.

 What to include in your application:

 - Applications should be submitted at least two weeks prior to your intended visit.